oac-tree/oac-tree-gui/doc/overview.rst

 Run view
 --------

-A job view is intended for procedure execution.
-It consists of 4 main widgets as given on *Figure 5*:
+The Run view is intended for procedure execution.
+It consists of 4 main widgets as shown in *Figure 5*:

 .. image:: screenshots/overview-run.png
   :width: 960